md-safiulsadik/academic-materials/README.md

 ## 🚀 How I’m Learning / Approach / Usage

 **My Approach:**
-- I organize each trimester and subject in its own directory for clarity.
+- Each trimester and subject is organized in its own directory for clarity.
-- Code is written from scratch to reinforce learning and is accompanied by inline explanations.
+- Code is written from scratch to reinforce learning, with inline explanations and comments.
-- Lab reports and assignments follow academic guidelines and often include both code and theory.
+- Lab reports and assignments follow academic guidelines, including both code and theoretical analysis.

 **How to Use This Repo:**
-- **Students:** Browse by trimester/course to find lecture notes, code samples, or assignment templates.
+- **Students:** Browse by trimester/course for lecture notes, code samples, or assignment templates.
 - **Learners:** Reference code and reports for foundational C, Java, and digital electronics.
 - **Review:** Use the HTML and PDF lab reports for logic design and experiment walkthroughs.